-The PostgreSQL uses the INNER JOIN by default if we do not define a name of join explicitly as INNER JOIN, LEFT JOIN, or RIGHT JOIN.
+The PostgreSQL uses the INNER JOIN by default if we do not explicitly define the name of join as INNER JOIN, LEFT JOIN, or RIGHT JOIN.

 How NATURAL JOIN works in PostgreSQL?

-If we create a SQL statement having an asterisk (*) instead of column names in the SELECT clause with the NATURAL JOIN operation, then the columns will be considered in the following order for an asterisk (*) :
+Suppose we create a SQL statement having an asterisk (*) instead of column names in the SELECT clause with the NATURAL JOIN operation.
+In that case, the columns will be considered in the following order for an asterisk (*) :

-- All the common columns from the left (first) table and right (second) table.
+- All the common columns are from the left (first) table and right (second) table.

 - Every column in the left (first) table which is not common with the right (second) table columns.